-Lindeberg showed that it is difficult to identify the optimal scale for a particular feature detector.
+Lindeberg showed that it is difficult to identify the optimal scale for a particular feature detector [33].
 It should be kept in mind that the optimal set of scales depends on the amount of noise present in the images and the typical size of the (connected) segments one wants to find.
 In general, finding an analytical solution to this problem may be intractable.
 Our approach to scale selection is a pragmatic alternative, which may be applied to signal-driven segmentation algorithms based on spatial information from the linear or morphological scale space.
-The approach results in a particular trade-off between (location) bias and variance, namely that which minimizes the error rate on a representative test set.
+The approach results in a particular trade-off between (location) bias and variance, namely that, which minimises the error rate on a representative test set.
 One may prefer a smooth, labelled image with a high local confidence and a smaller correctness over a labelled image with more scatter and a higher number of correctly segmented voxels.
-The optimal trade-off between such conflicting criteria can only be determined by the end user.
+The optimal trade-off between such conflicting criteria can only be determined by the enduser.
 If one criterion is being used, the optimal sampling of the scale space can be found through experiments.

 We introduced isotropic quality measures for studying the effect of varying the scale of the images provided as input to the neural net classifier.
-Such measures make it possible to quantify homogeneity aspects of a segmentation result, which may otherwise have been left for subjective assessment; for a discussion see, for example, Zhang.
+Such measures make it possible to quantify homogeneity aspects of a segmentation result, which may otherwise have been left for subjective assessment, for a discussion see, e.g., [49].
 We feel that especially the local confidence measure results in plausible measures for the amount of scatter in a labelled image.

 It is clear that for a signal-based segmentation classifier to be uncommitted with respect to scale, the prior class distribution in the training set needs to be uniform.
-This is a direct consequence of Theorem 1, Lemma 1 and Corollary 1.
-Experiments reported elsewhere indicate that, in general, for the linear discriminant and classification based on logistic regression, the best training result is obtained for a uniform prior distribution.
+This is a direct consequence of Theorem 3.2.1, Lemma 3.2.2 and Corollary 3.3.2.
+Experiments reported elsewhere indicate that, in general, for the linear discriminant and classification based on logistic regression [50], the best training result is obtained for a uniform prior distribution.
 The experiment with the synthetic image data confirms that the class-conditional error rates remain constant for a varying prior.
-Consequently, we recommend not using the formula of McMichael, equation (13), to correct for a different prior distribution, unless there is a clear expectation regarding the prior probability distribution of the different types of segments in a particular image.
+Consequently, we recommend not using the formula of McMichael, Eq.
+(13), to correct for a different prior distribution, unless there is a clear expectation regarding the prior probability distribution of the different types of segments in a particular image.
 In other words, we advocate for an uncommitted segmentation approach based on a uniform prior class distribution.
-In a particular application, it may be desirable to optimize the performance, thereby choosing a representative (non-uniform) class distribution.
+In a particular application, it can be desired to optimise the performance, thereby choosing a representative (non-uniform) class distribution.

-It is well known that trained classifiers suffer from the curse of dimensionality, which impedes generalization when the number of features becomes high.
-This so-called peaking phenomenon implies an increasing difficulty in discerning discriminative from useless features as the dimensionality of the feature space increases.
+It is well-known that trained classifiers suffer from the curse of dimensionality, which impedes generalisation when the number of features becomes high.
+This so-called peaking phenomenon [51, 52] implies an increasing difficulty in discerning discriminative from useless features as the dimensionality of the feature space increases [53].
 The peaking phenomenon can prevent our scale selection algorithm from choosing the best set of scales.

-Conclusion
+7. Conclusion